Duplicate content prevention | SEO Tutorials class – 18

 This tells search engines that (https://www.example.com/page1) is the preferred version of the content.

-• Redirects: If there are multiple versions of the same content, you can redirect one URL to the other using a 301 redirect.
+- Redirects: If multiple versions of the same content exist, you can redirect one URL to the other using a 301 redirect.
 This will pass the SEO value of the old page to the new page.
 For example:

 Redirect 301 /page1.html https://www.example.com/page1